learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 ## Types of Assignments

-For most assignments, you will go the process we just walked through.
+For most assignments, you will go through the process we just walked through.
 In our curriculum, these assignments are often referred to as **labs** - coding lessons that include tests.
 There are a few other types of assignments, though, that require slightly different submission steps: